YanaChe23/ToDoList/README.md

 # "To-do" list app
-An aplication to store and manage daily tasks.
+An application to store and manage daily tasks.

 ## Table of content
  - [General info](#general-info)